Bengaluru Ganesh Utsava: Aromas of Karnataka

-Rangarang, Rangoli Utsava

-The heritage of 'Rangoli' has been lighting up our doorsteps - be it the poor or the rich, the palace or pooja place.
-Unfortunately, the art of 'Rangoli' that enlivens the excitement of celebratory functions is on the wane.
-Bengaluru Ganesha Utsava takes great pride in preserving and sustaining this hereditary art.
-For this purpose, 'Rangarang' program was arranged during the 48th and 50th years of the Utsava.
-The program was successful in bringing forth the talent of hundreds of women, putting the art form back in limelight.
-For the first time, several main roads of Bengaluru were closed to make way for the competition, demonstrating people's interest in the art form.
+Rangarang

+The festival arranged the 'Rangarang' program, which celebrates rangoli, during its 48th and 50th editions.
+Several main roads of Bengaluru were closed to make way for the competition, which included hundreds of participants.

 The program in the 48th year was arranged in two phases.
 The first phase on 8 September 2010, arranged in APS College grounds, had 556 contestants.
 Around one hundred were selected for their effort in first round.
-On 19th Sep 2010, these 100 contestants participated in the second and final round arranged on DVG Road.
+On 19 September, these 100 contestants participated in the second and final round arranged on DVG Road.
 The winners of this round took home gold weighing 100, 50 and 25 grams.
-It was a treat to watch the mother earth, decorated with colorful, eye-catching designs of Rangoli.
-Thousands of spectators came to watch the colorful, diverse designs.
-The uniformed members of the Sangha maintained discipline during the program.
 The 48th year Rangoli competition was sponsored by Sri Sai Gold Palace.

-Success of the 48th year Rangrang Rangoli Utsava encouraged the Sangha to arrange the same in its 50th year also.
+The success of the 48th year Rangrang Rangoli Utsava encouraged the Sangha to arrange the same in its 50th year also.
 The first phase, arranged on 19 August 2012 on Malleshwaram 8th Cross, Margosa Road and Malleshwaram Play Ground, had 359 contestants.
 The second and final phase was arranged on Commercial Street.
 Closing the crowded streets of Margosa Road, Malleshwaram 8th Cross and Commercial Street was a difficult task.
 On the streets which transacted huge business every day, holding the Rangoli competition was made possible, thanks to the cooperation of the shop-owners on these streets.
-Both sides of the streets were jam packed with people watching the exciting spectacle of Rangoli drawing.
 The winners got gold weighing 100, 50 and 25 grams, sponsored by Kandala Jewellers.

-S M Nandish and his team brought in professionalism and brand equity to the Utsava.
-Team mobilized youths, acknowledged elders advice, reciprocated to contemporary issues and concerns.
-“These things lead us to success” says S M Nandish.
-With its ever growing popularity, increase in audience numbers, venue of the Utsava was shifted again in 2007 to A P S college grounds.